D14b0l1c/yahoo-finance/README.md

 ## 🔮 What's Next

-Each new model will continue to be added following the same structure:
+Each new model continues to follow the structure:
 - One training script (`/scripts/`)
 - One trained model (`/models/`)
 - One visualizer (`/visualize/`)
-- README update
+- README updates

 ### Planned Additions

-- 🧠 LSTM (Deep Learning for sequences)
-- 🔍 k-Means (Clustering for segmentation)
+- 🔍 k-Means (Clustering for stock segmentation)
-- 📈 EBM (Explainable Boosting Machine for interpretability)
+- 📈 EBM (Explainable Boosting Machine for interpretable modeling)